ysyk2021/leading-with-a-growth-mindset-cultivating-a-culture-of-continuous-improvement/src/chapter-2-3.md

-# Assessing Your Current Mindset and Attitudes

-## Introduction

 In order to cultivate a culture of continuous improvement, it is crucial to start by assessing your current mindset and attitudes.
 Your mindset plays a pivotal role in shaping how you approach challenges, handle setbacks, and embrace growth opportunities.
 By understanding your existing mindset, you can identify areas for improvement and develop strategies to foster a growth-oriented perspective.